veertuinc/aws-ec2-mac-amis/README.md

   find "$(anka config vm_lib_dir)" -mindepth 1 -delete;
   ```

-This should install everything you need (the script is indempotent).
+This should install everything you need (the script is idempotent).
 You can then sanity check and then save the AMI.

 ## Logs